k00ni/owl-reasoner-list/README.md

 # List of OWL Reasoner

 This repository contains a list of information about OWL reasoners as well as systems, which use a third-party OWL reasoner.
+Further additions and changes are welcome.

 ## Briefly about the history